Week 25 of Pregnancy

 Baby this week

-- •Brain is developing rapidly with increased neural connections
+- •Brain is developing rapidly with more complex neural connections

 You this week